- Original investigation

 Electronic supplementary material

-Additional file 1: ) PCR was employed to identify each known murine member of the facilitative glucose transporter family in the left ventricle of 10-week-old male FVB/NJ mice.
+Additional file 1: Figure S1.Detection of GLUT mRNAs in the left ventricle of FVB/NJ mice.
+A) PCR was employed to identify each known murine member of the facilitative glucose transporter family in the left ventricle of 10-week-old male FVB/NJ mice.
 GLUTs-1, -3, -4, -6, -8, -10, and −12 were amplified using cDNA derived from the left ventricular myocardium.
 The identity of each GLUT amplicon was confirmed by sequencing.
 A faint band for GLUT5 was detected in some but not all of the left ventricles analyzed.
 GLUTs-2 and −9 were not present in the left ventricle of male C57BL/6J mice.
 Representative images are shown (n = 3).
 B) The specificity of the primers used to amplify GLUTs-2 and −9 were confirmed using cDNA derived from liver and intestine, respectively.
 The specificity of the primers for each GLUT amplicon was confirmed by sequencing.
 (JPEG 35 KB)

 About this article